Program Highlights for Viterbo, Italy

-Live and study in Viterbo, a bustling university town in central Italy rich in historical, artistic, and monumental legacies.
+Live and study in Viterbo, a small university town in central Italy rich in historical, artistic, and monumental legacies.
 Viterbo is a medieval city with an energetic university community and active art scene.
-It is about one and a half hours from Rome and three hours from Florence, with easy connections to the Mediterranean and mountain regions.
+It is about two and a half hours from Rome and three hours from Florence (by train), with easy connections to the coast and mountain regions.
 Viterbo residents have retained the charm and leisurely quality of life of days gone by.
-They still retain, for the most part, the tradition of closing from 1 pm to 4 pm in order to enjoy a relaxing lunch at home with the family.
+They still retain the tradition of closing from 1 pm to 4 pm in order to enjoy a relaxing lunch at home with the family.
 Each Saturday, there is an outdoor market in the main piazza where people browse and shop for clothes and houseware items.
 Fresh produce from local farms is also sold every morning in outdoor markets around town.

-The Viterbo program is ideal for students interested in studying Italian, history, art, or Mediterranean studies in a great location to experience Italy’s rich culture away from English-speaking tourist areas.
-You may choose to study for one semester or a full year.
+The Viterbo program is ideal for students interested in studying Italian, history, art, or Italian studies in a great location to experience Italy’s rich culture away from English-speaking tourist areas.
 There is no better setting for studying the humanities than Italy.
-Italy’s glorious past and fascinating present are well chronicled in a rich legacy of literature from Lord Byron and D.H.
+It's glorious past and fascinating present are well chronicled in a rich legacy of literature from Lord Byron and D.H.
 Lawrence to Umberto Eco and Jan Morris.
 Through a variety of course field trips, you will gain firsthand experience in Italian food, culture, history, and the environment, providing a rich variety of subjects and experiences for writing and reflection.
 Participation in various local field trips, optional field studies, festivals and activities also forms an integral part of the experience.